BBC apologises over Imran-Wasim mix-up

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LONDON: The British Broadcasting Corporation’s flagship show Newsnight has apologised for showing footage of Pakistan bowler Wasim Akram instead of his former teammate-turned-politician Imran Khan.
-The flagship BBC2 news programme opened with a piece documenting Imran Khan’s journey from a cricketing hero to a potential prime minister.
-But instead of showing the right-handed all-rounder in action, footage of left-arm pace bowler Wasim Akram demolishing a batsman’s stumps was shown.
+The flagship BBC2 news programme opened with a piece documenting Imran Khan's journey from a cricketing hero to a potential prime minister.
+But instead of showing the right-handed all-rounder in action, footage of left-arm pace bowler Wasim Akram demolishing a batsman's stumps was shown.
 Eagle-eyed viewers picked up on the error and the programme apologised on Twitter.
-Doctor Foster actor Prasanna Puwanarajah said: "Wow.
-Did Newsnight just use a clip of Wasim Akram to illustrate a story about Imran Khan?
-(Yes.
-They did.)"
-At the end of the programme, presenter Evan Davis said: "We made a mistake in our opening tonight.
-The footage we showed was of the cricketer Wasim Akram not Imran Khan.
-"Don’t know how that happened, sincere apologies for that."

-LONDON: The British Broadcasting Corporation’s flagship show Newsnight has apologised for showing footage of Pakistan bowler Wasim Akram instead of his former teammate-turned-politician Imran Khan.
-The flagship BBC2 news programme opened with a piece documenting Imran Khan’s journey from a cricketing hero to a potential prime minister.
-But instead of showing the right-handed all-rounder in action, footage of left-arm pace bowler Wasim Akram demolishing a batsman’s stumps was shown.
+The flagship BBC2 news programme opened with a piece documenting Imran Khan's journey from a cricketing hero to a potential prime minister.
+But instead of showing the right-handed all-rounder in action, footage of left-arm pace bowler Wasim Akram demolishing a batsman's stumps was shown.
 Eagle-eyed viewers picked up on the error and the programme apologised on Twitter.
-Doctor Foster actor Prasanna Puwanarajah said: "Wow.
-Did Newsnight just use a clip of Wasim Akram to illustrate a story about Imran Khan?
-(Yes.
-They did.)"
-At the end of the programme, presenter Evan Davis said: "We made a mistake in our opening tonight.
-The footage we showed was of the cricketer Wasim Akram not Imran Khan.
-"Don’t know how that happened, sincere apologies for that."

 Comments